-Malnutrition manifests in various forms:
+Malnutrition in Child

 E46 – Unspecified protein-calorie malnutrition